 Again, there’s been no proven link between any diet and DCM.
 Any claim that “grain-free” foods are the cause of DCM is likely unwarranted.
-Grains in themselves offer no obvious protection against DCM—they are not a source of taurine, for example.
+Grains in themselves offer no protection against DCM—they are not a source of taurine, for example.
 There have also been plenty of non-hereditary DCM cases documented in dogs eating a grain-inclusive formula (like the lamb and rice food discussed above).
 Similarly, legumes in themselves have not been shown to cause DCM.
-Perhaps more to the point, it’s too simplistic to look at all grain-free foods as one “type” of diet—not all grain-free foods are created equal.
+Perhaps more to the point, it’s too simplistic to look at all grain-free foods as one “type” of diet—not all grain-free foods, or foods containing legumes, are created equal.

 Protein is key

 Consider feeding a diet with a high quality protein, in balance with fresh vegetables and legumes.
-Ingredients like chickpeas and sweet potatoes provide important nutrients for dogs as long as they are correctly balanced with protein.
+Ingredients like chickpeas and sweet potatoes provide important nutrients for dogs as long as they are correctly balanced with protein sources.

 It’s important to know what ingredients, and in what proportion, are in your dog’s food.
 Many pet food manufacturers can make it difficult for consumers to determine the dominant ingredient in a recipe because of what’s known as “ingredient splitting.”
 Most people would reasonably conclude that the first ingredient on a nutritional facts label is the most abundant ingredient in the food (an ingredient label is organized by the weight of the ingredient—before cooking—in descending order).
-Ingredient splitting is the practice of dividing one food type into several separate ingredients (for example: peas may appear as peas, pea protein, and pea flour), so that a meat protein can move into the important first-ingredient slot.
+Ingredient splitting is the practice of dividing one food type into several separate ingredients (for example: peas may appear as peas, pea protein, and pea flour), so that a meat protein can move into the first-ingredient slot.
 It’s also worth noting that the ingredient list is just that —a list of ingredients — and doesn’t provide any indication as to bioavailability or quality of those ingredients.

 If your dog is showing any of the signs associated with DCM, or if you have any concerns about your dog’s diet, consult your vet.